healeycodes/if-sad-send-cat/README.md

 If you're sad in front of your computer, this project will send a random cat to your phone.
 It was an evening project to glue together a few APIs.

+Hopefully this prototype can be used as inspiration for your fun ideas.

 ## How?
 - It runs locally and captures your webcam through a browser
 - Emotions are tracked via [vladmandic/human](https://github.com/vladmandic/human)
 - Cats are provided by The Cat API.
 Notifications via [Pushover](https://pushover.net/)

-Hopefully this draft code can be used as inspiration for your fun ideas.

 ## Setup/Run